What Pilots Have to Say About our Courses

 Multi-Engine, Single Engine and Recurrent Training

-We offer single engine training for Twin Cessna’s (all models), Piper Navajo’s (all models), Seneca’s, Aztecs, and Beechcraft models (including Duchess and Barons).
-The single engine training is 2 to 3 hours of actual motion simulator time and a short ground school.
+We offer single engine emergency training for Twin Cessna’s (all models), Piper Navajo’s (all models), Seneca’s, Aztecs, and Beechcraft models (including Duchess and Barons).
 You will be trained on single engine failure after takeoff including day and night procedures.
 The training shows you how to save your aircraft and you from control, establishing and maintaining control, safe turns back to the airport or a place of a safe landing and the landing.
 As some students have told us with ‘hints’ we have given them, “I have never thought to do that.”
 The sim work is difficult and many people say they are drained after the training.
 Our job is to give you the personal satisfaction that you can handle your aircraft if either engines fail.Contact Us to Schedule View Course Details

 Initial Instrument Training

 Since the FAA approved a full twenty hours of training that can be accomplished in our simulators, we can provide you the opportunity to be ready for aircraft training in that twenty hours.